Celebrate Halloween with your friends and neighbors at the Y

 If you do not wish to attend the reservation meeting, you can still make reservations by calling the Parks and Recreation Department the week of February 21st (our office is closed Monday, February 20th).
 For more information call 816-858-3419.

 Check out the Platte County Parks & Recreation 2017 events:

-Platte County ranked #1 out of 115 counties in Missouri for quality of life in a new report from the Robert Wood Johnson Foundation.
+Platte County ranked #1 out of 115 counties in Missouri for quality of life, according to a report from the Robert Wood Johnson Foundation.
 Platte ranked second highest for health factors.

-The 2016 County Health Rankings compares differences on a broad range of indicators that affect quality of life and health among almost every county throughout the US.
+The 2017 County Health Rankings compares differences on a broad range of indicators that affect quality of life and health among almost every county throughout the United States.
 Platte County’s top ranking reflects residents' high priority on health as evidenced by their support for parks, schools, roads, alternate transportation, and safe neighborhoods where they live and work.